p516entropy/NearSocial.DevGovGigsUpdates/near-social-promoted-posts/README.md

 ## Features
 The following features have been implemented:

-- Top three posts with highest bids widget can be placed as a small ui carousel
+- Top three posts with the highest bids widget can be placed as a small ui carousel
 - Separate widget to Show All Promoted
 - User able to bid on their chosen posts to promote.
 Users can set intervals for each bid to spread funds evenly
 - User able to see required daily bid for the post to be in top 3